opentok/learning-opentok-ios/README.md

 * *screen-sharing* - This branch shows you how to use the device's screen (instead of a camera) as the video source for a published stream.

-You will also need to clone the OpenTok PHP Getting Started repo and run its code on a PHP-enabled web server.
+You will also need to clone the learning-opentok-php repo and run its code on a PHP-enabled web server.
 See the basics.step-2 section for more information.

 ## basics.step-1: Starting Point